yijirong/movie-dataset-analysis/README.md

 # movie-dataset-analysis
+Team member：Jirong Yi, Bingcong Zhai
-We do a data analysis deeply explore how do different ages, gendersimpact movie’s score
+We do a data analysis deeply explore how do different ages, genders impact movie’s score.